gothaw/dynamic-website/README.md

 * https://pixabay.com
 * https://www.flaticon.com

+Website uses reCAPTCHA v3 to protect against spam and bots.

+### Deployment

+App configuration is handled by config.php file.
+In order to deploy the app, fill in database info and reCAPTCHA API keys in $GLOBALS variable.

 ### Disclaimer

 Newsletter functionality has not been implemented, it is recommended using some third party API such as [Mailgun](https://www.mailgun.com).
-Some additional security measures are required in register and login pages to protect the website from spam and multiple requests.